War of the Worlds (2019 TV series)

 The first season consists of eight episodes and premiered in France in October 2019.
 An eight-episode second season premiered in France in May 2021.
-War of the Worlds was renewed for a third season in July 2021, which aired in September 2022.
+War of the Worlds was renewed for a third eight-episode season in July 2021, which aired in September 2022.

 Premise

 The series takes place in contemporary Britain and France, but it serves as a re-imagining of the classic H. G. Wells novel.